agsb/nones/keebngsl/README.md

     # shift on/off
 ```

 What could be a better layout ?
-Using the frequency of letters on NGLS
-and minimize finger movement for most used words.

-0   reserved
-\*  for 12 selects as letters, symbols, functions, etc
-\#  for 12 controls and alone to ends key repeats

-1, 2, 3, 4, 5, 6, 7, 8, 9 for arranje multiples signs

-One key for space, and backspace, and 8 keys for arranje 26 letters,
-then 6 keys with 3 letters and 2 keys with four.

-How define the groups of letters for each keys?

 ## Restrictions

     Assign keys in order frequency list.
-Use NGSL.
+    Balance counts to minimize overuse,
-No digraph in same key, possible 27 * 27 = 729, real
+    No digraph in same key,
     No trigraph in same key,

-Balance counts to minimize overuse,
+    1, 2, 3, 4, 5, 6, 7, 8, 9 for arranje multiple letters or symbols
+    0   reserved
+    \*  reserved for 12 selects as letters, symbols, functions, etc
+    \#  reserved for 12 controls and alone to ends key repeats

+With one key for space or backspace, and 8 keys for arranje 26 letters, then 6 keys with 3 letters and 2 keys with four.

+How define the groups of letters for each keys ?

+## NGSL

+Using the frequency of letters on NGLS and minimize finger movement for most used words.

+## Process

+The 2803 words of NGSL 1.2 are represented as "lemma fppm", where lemma is the word and fppm is the frequency of lemma per million.

+Then for each letter the fppm of ocurrences in all lemmas are normalized as absolute percentual, and same process for digraphs, trigraphs and tetragraphs using space at begin and ends to form the lemmas.
+The unused digraphs are listed.
 ## Process

 After processing, the order of letters in groups of 8,